Clubs and Activities

-H.O.T.
-(Hands Off Tobacco) In this after-school club, students participate in lively, fun activities that explore effective decision-making and strategies of appropriate choice-making.
+In this after-school club, Responsible Actions and Decisions, students participate in lively, fun activities that explore effective decision-making and strategies of appropriate choice-making.
 Students explore challenging scenarios, establish guidelines and discuss safe plans of execution for various real-life situations that students may find themselves facing.
 Members will have the opportunity to influence the direction of topics and areas of focus for the year.
-They are also trained to provide peer-to-peer tobacco prevention and education within the school community, their primary goal being an interactive presentation for elementary school students.
-H.O.T. is open to students in sixth, seventh, and eighth grades.
+They are also trained to provide peer-to-peer education within the school community, their primary goal being an interactive presentation for elementary school students.
+R.A.D. is open to students in sixth, seventh, and eighth grades.

 Math Club In the Math Club, 7th and 8th-grade high-achieving math students compete in local, state and national competitions to demonstrate excellence in problem-solving, Algebra and Geometry.
 Practice and training sessions are held twice a month after school.
 Students are urged to listen to in-school announcements for more information.